ebraun68/codonaln/README.md

 perl codon_align.pl input.fasta output -M
 ```

-This will convert the input fasta file to a single line fasta file and then proceed with
+In multiline fasta mode the will convert the input fasta file to a single line fasta file
-the alignment.
+and then proceed with the translation and alignment.